hmcts/ops-runbooks/MailRelay/README.md

 ### Modifying the exim.conf File

-The [exim.conf](https://github.com/hmcts/exim-relay/blob/master/exim.conf) file specifies the configuration and behaviour of the mailrelay service in terms of security (hosts that can use the system to route mail, authentication), DNS settings (domain names, routing), protocols and many other settings.
+The [exim.conf](https://github.com/hmcts/exim-relay/blob/master/exim.conf) file specifies the configuration and behaviour of the MailRelay service in terms of security (hosts that can use the system to route mail, authentication), DNS settings (domain names, routing), protocols and many other settings.
 It's created with makefile which collects together a group of related actions into a single build file that when executed compiles or performs some processing to create artifacts.
 Read more about makefile here: [makefile tutorial](https://makefiletutorial.com/).

 ### Authentication Mechanisms